Night-Monkey/ASU-IoT-Product-Design-for-Medical-Device-and-Health-Care-/README.md

 # Quadratic-Equation-Calculator
-To compute quadratic equation for trignmetry function
+To compute quadratic equation for trigonometry functions